DrFriedParts/coffee-slate/README.md

 Coffeescript builder for [Slate](https://github.com/jigish/slate) configuration files.

-Slate is a window management application (replacement for Divvy/SizeUp/ShiftIt).
+Slate is a window management application (replacement for [Divvy](http://mizage.com/divvy/), [SizeUp](http://www.irradiatedsoftware.com/sizeup/), or [ShiftIt](https://github.com/fikovnik/ShiftIt)).
 It supports configuration using a native declarative model and a javascript-based functional one.

 Now, you can use coffeescript to write the Slate configuration file and compile and install it to Slate in one step.

+## Documentation

+You can find the javascript API for Slate [here](https://github.com/jigish/slate/wiki/JavaScript-Configs)

 ## Installation & Usage